Lost and Found (Will Smith album): Composition

-Writing a review of the album for the website AllMusic, Andy Kellman claimed that the lyrics on Lost and Found contribute to "the least party-oriented album Smith has made", blaming the poor sales performance of previous album Born to Reign and criticism by other rappers and radio personalities for making Smith "a little bitter".
-PopMatters writer Mike Schiller identifies a similar tone on the album, noting that Smith is "surprisingly confrontational" on much of the record, targeting subjects such as rap radio and other hip hop artists.
+In his review of the album for the website AllMusic, Andy Kellman claimed that the lyrics on Lost and Found contribute to "the least party-oriented album Smith has made", blaming the poor sales performance of previous album Born to Reign and criticism by other rappers and radio personalities for making Smith "a little bitter".
+PopMatters writer Mike Schiller identifies a similar tone on the album, noting that Smith is "surprisingly confrontational" on much of the record targeting subjects such as rap radio and other hip hop artists.
 Rolling Stone writer Christian Hoard noted that the lyrics on the album feature "lots of self-deprecating humor".

 Promotion and release

-The release of Lost and Found was preceded by the single "Switch" in February 2005, which gave Slaps his first US Billboard Hot 100 top ten since "Wild Wild West" in 1999.
-"Switch" was also successful internationally, reaching the top ten on a number of regional charts including the UK Singles Chart.
+The release of Lost and Found was preceded by the single "Switch" in February 2005, which gave Smith his first US Billboard Hot 100 top 10 since "Wild Wild West" in 1999.
+"Switch" was also successful internationally, reaching the top 10 on a number of regional charts including the UK Singles Chart.
 "Party Starter" was the second and final single released from the album, reaching the top 20 in the UK.